quantombone/exemplarsvm/README.md

-This library was meant to run on a cluster with a shared NFS/AFS file structure where all nodes can read/write data from a common data source.
-The PASCAL VOC dataset must be installed there and the scratch space must also be present there.
-The idea is that scratch-work is written as .mat files and intermediate work is protected via .lock files.  lock files are temporary files (they are directories actually) which are deleted once something has finished process.
-This means that the entire script can be replicated across a cluster, you can run the script 200x times and the training will happen in parallel.
+This library was meant to run on a cluster with a shared NFS/AFS file structure where all nodes can read/write data from a common data source/target.
+The PASCAL VOC dataset must be installed on such a shared resource and the results directory as well.
+The idea is that results are written as .mat files and intermediate work is protected via lock files.
+Lock files are temporary files (they are directories actually) which are deleted once something has finished process.
+This means that the entire voc training script can be replicated across a cluster, you can run the script 200x times and the training will happen in parallel.

-To run ExemplarSVM on a cluster, first make sure you have a cluster, then please see my [warp_scripts](https://github.com/quantombone/warp_scripts) github repository
+To run ExemplarSVM on a cluster, first make sure you have a cluster, use an ssh-based launcher such as my [warp_scripts](https://github.com/quantombone/warp_scripts) github repository.
+I have used warp_starter.sh at CMU (using WARP cluster) and sc.sh at MIT (using the continents).

 ---
 **Copyright (C) 2011 by Tomasz Malisiewicz**